oilulio/Microcontroller_TCPIP_stack/README.md

 **network.c**      : Network layer, also should not need to be altered.

-**transport.c**    : Transport layer, just needs suitable routing to the application layer is a new protocol is used.
+**transport.c**    : Transport layer, just needs suitable routing to the application layer if a new protocol is used.
 For instance the Power meter uses standard UDP packets which begin "POWE" and then contain the data.
 This needs to be passed to a bespoke routine 'handlePower()'

 ```c
 #ifdef POWER_METER // Message format is "POWER n" here n is an ASCII digit 0,1,2 etc